skip to Main Content

 Drying & Storing leaves:

 I found out the hard way that using books to store leaves is not a good idea.
 The uneven pressure and tight quarters makes for mold growing when attempting to dry the leaves.
 Too heavy weight on the stacks will not allow air to pass and dry the leaves.
+I now have a better system to prepare leaves for storing.

 Which Side is best?